akltech/Object-Detection/README.md

     ```
   4. To create a video file, make an instance of the ``` VideoWriter()``` class.
 The first parameter is the filename or the path to the output video file.
 Next, you must provide the fourcc codec, a four-character code.
 A codec is a hardware or software that compresses or decompresses a digital video–for example, you can compress an MP4 with the MPEG4 codec```mp4v```.
 This way, the output video frames will be compressed to a smaller file size suitable for viewing from your directory.
 To view a list of fourcc codes, see <a href="https://learn.microsoft.com/en-us/windows/win32/medfound/video-fourccs" target="_blank">Video FOURCCs.</a>
   <br></p>
-The final parameters of this method are, respectively, the output video's FPS (frames per second) and the size of the output video.
-Setting a framerate that is too fast or slow will interfere with your detection algorithm's accuracy.
+The final parameters of this method are, respectively, frames per second (FPS) and the frame size of the output video.
+Setting an FPS that is too fast or slow will interfere with your detection algorithm's accuracy.
 A good starting point for the FPS is ten seconds.
 The following code sample shows how to call the ``` VideoWriter()``` method to write a video file in a given directory with today’s date:
   <br></p>
     ```
-    out =    cv2.VideoWriter(f'C:/detect2/test{datetime.date.today()}.mp4',
+    out = cv2.VideoWriter(f'C:/detect2/test{datetime.date.today()}.mp4',``` <br></p>
+    ```
     cv2.VideoWriter_fourcc('m', 'p', '4', 'v'), 10,  (frame_width,frame_height))
     ```
   5. Initialize a loop with a return value to indicate if you have captured the video frames.
 To capture each frame, invoke the ```read()``` function: